 In Sweden, there is no threat to the perch, and rarely any fishing restrictions.
 However, in recent years there has been a reduction in the amount of perch along the Baltic Sea coast, where some theories say it is due to the large amount of spike.

-When the perch is small it grows fast, and it is already over 10 cm long in the second year at best.
+When the perch is small, it grows fast, and it is already in the second year over 10 cm long at best.
 After that it goes slower.
-If you get a perch over 30 cm it is often more than ten years old.
-At most, the perch becomes just over 20 years old, and can reach a length of about 60 cm.
+If you get a perch over 30 cm, it is often more than ten years old.
+At most, the perch is just over 20 years old, and can reach a length of about 60 cm.

-The females are the ones that grow big, to be able to lay many rum grains.
+The females are the ones that grow large, to be able to lay many grains of rum.
 The males do not grow as large, as they are still successful and can reproduce.
-The males can therefore play fairly small and young, while the females need a little more size.
-The frame is placed in long white ribbons.
+The males can therefore play rather small and young, while the females need a little more size.
+The rum is laid in long white ribbons.